 Be in the Know with all things on preventive services for Adolescents and Young Adults.
-The Adolescent and Young Adult Health National Resource Center is delighted to announce our first newsletter!
-This newsletter will provide the latest news in adolescent and young adult health, plus updates on available resources and technical support.
-2016 […]
+The Adolescent and Young Adult Health National Resource Center newsletter provides the latest news in adolescent and young adult health, plus updates on available resources and technical support.
+SUBSCRIBE to the AYAH Center Newsletter!
+2016 Monthly Issues: May : Our…

 NAHIC was represented by senior faculty Drs.
 Claire Brindis and Charles E. Irwin Jr. at the Institute of Medicine and National Research Council conference held in Washington, D.C. in May 2013.
 The focus of the workshop was “Improving the Health, Safety, and Well-Being of Young Adults.”